 The players switched to their PCs and fled to the forest to the south with the rest of the surviving personnel.
 Now they were fleeing from Pact forces south through the forest.
 They were exhausted, beginning play with 2 levels of fatigue already.

 Fortunately, they’d hammered the Soviets enough to cause them to pause and regroup, delaying sending out parties to round up stragglers for hours.

 On the radio, the party hears all the developments on the Player’s Handout from 16 July and forward.
-They think that they’ve gotta somehow get to Kalisz, or they’ll get “left behind” when the 5th Division makes its breakout and leaves the region.
+They think that they’ve gotta somehow get to Kalisz, or they’ll get “left behind” as the 5th Division makes its breakout, and retreats back to NATO lines.

 Except as the hours pass, the noose seems to be tightening around 5th in increasingly grim radio transmissions, leaving the party wondering if Kalisz was salvation, or a trap.